ukhsa-collaboration/pygom/doc/source/unroll/unrollSimple.rst

 		I -> R [ label = "&gamma;I" ];
 	}

-Let's define this using the ode
+Let's define this using the code block below

 .. ipython::